sh1vvy/DSAEvernotes/README.md

 # DSAEvernotes
-A set of Evernotes containing resources for the DSA Supreme 2.0 Batch Topic Wise
+A set of Notes and Evernotes (Links) containing resources for the DSA Supreme 2.0 Batch Topic Wise